joeromero/docs/content/cartodb_js/cartodb_js.md

 ## Core API functionality

-In case you are not using Google Maps or Leaflet or you want to implement your own layer object cartodb provides a way to get the tiles url for a layer definition.
+If you are not using Google Maps or Leaflet, or if you want to implement your own layer object, CartoDB provides a way to get the tiles URL for a layer definition.

-If you want to use this functionality you only need to load cartodb.core.js from our cdn, no css is needed:
+If you want to use this functionality you only need to load cartodb.core.js from our cdn, no CSS is needed:

 <!-- CORE API FUNCTIONALITY -->